Hierarchical Models for Independence Structures of Networks: Parameter estimation and simulation studies

 \subsection{Maximum likelihood estimation}

-One important difference between the proposed models in this paper and other ERGMs that do not assume dyadic independence is that the normalizing constants (see (\ref{eq:081}) and (\ref{eq:81})) in our proposed models are in \emph{closed form} in the sense that they do not depend on summation over all networks.
+One important difference between the proposed models in this paper and other exponential random graph models that do not assume dyadic independence is that the normalizing constants (see (\ref{eq:081}) and (\ref{eq:81})) in our proposed models are in \emph{closed form} in the sense that they do not depend on summation over all networks.
 The models inherit this property from the models on which they are based (i.e.\ the Erd\"{o}s-R\'{e}nyi and $\beta$-models).
 However, the normalizing constants depend on summation over subgraphs of the corresponding dependency graph, which can still be computationally demanding.
-We will, however, observe below that for sparse dependency graphs some computations are manageable.
-This is in contrast to other ERGMs without diadic independence assumption, which usually require some type of Markov chain Monte Carlo methods in order to compute the normalizing constant; see for example \citet{hun08}.
+We will, however, show below that for sparse dependency graphs some computations are manageable.
+This is essential for implementing the ML estimation for these models.
+This is in contrast to other exponential random graph models without dyadic independence assumption, which usually require some type of Markov chain Monte Carlo methods in order to compute the normalizing constant; see for example \citet{hun08}.

 Henceforth, for brevity, we assume that there is no triangle of form $\langle ij,ik,jk\rangle$ in the dependency graph $D$.
 This implies that the parameter $t$ can be removed from the model.
-However, one can trivially generalize all the calculations and algorithms below to the case that $t$ is existent in the model. \paragraph{Parameter estimation for hierarchical Erd\"{o}s-R\'{e}nyi models.} By (\ref{eq:07}), the log-likelihood of the Erd\"{o}s-R\'{e}nyi model can be written as
+However, one can trivially generalize all the calculations and algorithms below to the case that $t$ is existent in the model.